oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 ## Part 3
 ---

-Im a window user for that reason i had to downloed a program called OpenSSH, which is a program that can connect your computer to other computers that have this kind of account:
+I use the window operating system for that reason I had to download a program called OpenSSH, which is a program that can connect your computer to other computers that have this kind of account:
 [Install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)